hermannheringer/Auto-Replenishment-Suggestion-System/README.md

 The main file was developed to automate as much as possible the work of a Commercial Operations Analyst using several approaches simultaneously like VBA, DAX, SQL and M.

-Profound changes to the project require Sales and operations planning (S&OP) knowledge and Data Analysis knowledge.
+Profound changes to the project require Sales and Operations Planning (S&OP) knowledge and Data Analysis knowledge.

 ## **Compatibility**